Master of Arts in English in Cultural Studies

 What is Cultural Studies?

-The study of literature, music, film, television, shopping malls, sports events, cartoons, etiquette manuals, bear-baiting, minstrel shows, and more.
+The study of literature, music, film, television, shopping malls, sports events, comics, animations, etiquette manuals, bear-baiting, minstrel shows, and more.
 Cultural studies looks at all these things and the theories that help us understand their historical and cultural significance: marxism, feminism, poststructuralism, psychoanalysis, queer theory, post-colonial theory, and race and ethnic studies.

 While cultural studies scholars study many things, they share a commitment to interdisciplinarity, contextualization, and social and political engagement.